-In 1962, Lal Bahadur Sastri established the K Santhanam Committee on Prevention of Corruption.
-Santhanam, a highly respected investigator with an impeccable reputation, headed the committee.
-He advised the Central Government about the detection of maladministration and the prevention of it.
-In the process, he helped bring about a sea of changes in the Indian political landscape.
+He advised the Central Government about the detection of maladministration and it’s prevention.
+From the investigations, he helped bring about an ocean of changes in the Indian political landscape.

-- When And Why K Santhanam Committee Was Formed?
+- When and why was the K Santhanam Committee formed?

 - Establishing anti-corruption laws.

 - 1-year monitoring of files related to procurement, construction, maintenance of public buildings, etc.

 - Loan and financial assistance related file monitoring to ensure zero private gains.